95.1 degrees

 Do you have any idea why a raven is like a writing desk?

 As I once learned from a great philosopher, I should begin telling a story at the beginning and then stop when I reach the end.
-And so I will.
+And so, I will.
 I will try, that is.

 I have always loved Lewis Carroll.
 I have read Alice’s Adventures in Wonderland and Through the Looking-Glass a couple times as an adult since there are so many allusions to his work in our culture.
-As a boy, I was only familiar with the works as cartoons, so they were a very interesting read when I grew up.
+As a boy, I was only familiar with the works as cartoons, so they were interesting reads when I grew up.
 Now, I have a strong urge to reread them when I have time.

-So I went to see Tim Burton’s Alice in Wonderland.
+So, I went to see Tim Burton’s Alice in Wonderland.
 I have seen most of his films.
 Not that I’m crazy about Tim Burton, but I love Johnny Depp movies.
-So I went to see Johnny Depp’s Alice in Wonderland.
+So, I went to see Johnny Depp’s Alice in Wonderland.
 If Johnny Depp is in a movie, I will go out of my way to see it.
 Oh, yes, I’m also a huge fan of Helena Bonham Carter.
 When Sweeney Todd came out, I was ecstatic that the movie starred both Johnny Depp and Helena Bonham Carter.

-No one wanted to go see it with me.
-Not one person I knew was interested in seeing Sweeney Todd.
-In fact, not many people had ever even heard of Sweeney Todd in any of its previous manifestations.
-I’ve learned from personal experience a long time ago that if I want to see a movie, I should just go see it even if it means going to the show alone.
 There are so many movies that I regret missing simply because I was afraid to go to the show alone.
-So, for the last twenty years or so, I go see movies I really want to see even if I have to go alone.
+So, for the last twenty years or so, I have been going to see movies I really want to see alone.
 I went to see Sweeney Todd alone.
-I went to see a noon showing on a Tuesday.
+I went to see a noon show on Tuesday.
 If you think I felt uncomfortable, you’re sadly mistaken.
 Yes, I went by myself, but there were about sixteen other people in the theater.
 I felt right at home with them!
 You see, they were all alone, too!
 We were spread all about the theater by ourselves, all alone.
 United by our individuality.
 We all had something in common.
 None of us could find someone to see Sweeney Todd with us.
 We were together, yet alone.
 Life is funny that way!

 Johnny Depp played the Mad Hatter, and if you ask me, I will vouch for him that he truly was mad.
 But isn’t Johnny Depp a little mad in all his movies?
-In fact, for the final battle scene, I could swear that he resembled Jack Sparrow ever so slightly when he fought.
+In fact, for the last battle scene, I could swear that he resembled Jack Sparrow ever so slightly when he fought.
 Oops, I better not ruin the movie for you!

 Okay, I think I’ve written enough.
 I’ve reached the end.